Student-Satellite-IITB/Electrical-Power-System/README.md

 # CubeSat-Power
-This repository will contain all codes related to the Electrical Power subsystem for the CubeSat mission
+This repository contains all codes related to the Electrical Power subsystem for the CubeSat mission